Oregon Court Records

 An Oregon search warrant is a document, otherwise known as a court order, issued by a judge or magistrate, giving law enforcement permission to search and/or seize a person, place, or item suspected of criminal involvement.
 Its provisions are outlined in the Oregon Revised Statutes under ORS 133.525 to ORS 133.703.

-Whereas a search warrant issued by a Supreme Court or a Court of Appeals judge can be executed anywhere in the state, a circuit court's warrant can only be executed within its judicial district.
-Similarly, a municipal judge's warrant can only be executed within its municipality, and a justice of the peace's warrant can only be executed within the county where the court of justice is located.
+Whereas a search warrant issued by a Supreme Court or a Court of Appeals judge may be executed anywhere in the state, a circuit court's warrant may only be executed within its judicial district.
+Similarly, a municipal judge's warrant may only be executed within its municipality, and a justice of the peace's warrant may only be executed within the county where the court of justice is located.
 Nonetheless, a few circumstances exist when a warrant may be executed outside of a circuit court's purview, including:

-- When the search is related to crimes like identity theft, computer crimes, credit card fraud, forgeries, etc., and the victim was 65 years of age or older when the crime was committed.
+- When the search is related to crimes like identity theft, computer crimes, credit card fraud, forgery, etc., and the victim was 65 years of age or older when the crime was committed.

 - When financial documents comprise the items to be searched.